atullanka/stat159-fall2016-hw03/data/README.md

-This folder contains the data
+This folder contains the data for this report.
+The data includes the primary source of data, the Advertising dataset (authored by James and others).
+Other files are either .Rdata or .txt files created from the R scripts using either `save()` or the `sink()` function.